Cherry Red Records: History

 2021 saw the label acquire the Dissonance Productions label and catalogue from Plastic Head Distribution.
 The extreme metal label has a catalogue of approximately 130 releases including At The Gates’ Gardens Of Grief, Holy Terror’s Terror & Submission, Nifelheim’s Servants Of Darkness and Ascension Of The Watchers’ Apocrypha.
 In 2021 and 2022 it released new albums by Agent Steel, Lawnmower Deth and Tokyo Blade.
 Notable catalogue acquisitions for the label in 2021 included deals for the catalogue of independent labels such as Golf, Abstract, Planet Dog and Peer Music.
 Artist catalogue the label now wholly or partially represent include Edward Ball (of The Times), Jah Wobble, Ron Geesin, Suzi Quatro, Miki Dallon and Dead Or Alive’s early recordings.

+In 2023 Cherry Red acquired Peter Hammill's Fie! catalogue from the Van Der Graaf Generator frontman.
+The Fie! imprint was an output for Hammill's solo material and Cherry Red began a reissue campaign through the Esoteric Recordings imprint.
+In late 2023, Cherry Red announced a partnership with MVD Entertainment to represent the physical rights to Jay Records; a record label specialising in theatrical recordings of classical and musical theatre.
+In 2024 Cherry Red began to represent the catalogue of Christian rap artist Manafest.

+Cherry Red released Kim Wilde's studio album Closer on 31 January 2025.
+A sequal to Kim's 1988 album Close, Closer reached 27 in the Official Charts Albums Chart.

+In May 2025 Cherry Red acquired the UK contemporary soul label Dome Records, which represents music from artists such as a Lulu, Beverley Knight, Incognito, Hil St Soul, the James Taylor Quartet, Shaun Escoffery and US artists including Brenda Russell, George Duke, Anthony David, Jarrod Lawson and Andrew Gold.

 Notable awards and prizes

 In June 2008 the Pillows & Prayers box set won the 'Best Catalogue Release category at that year's Mojo Honours.

 At the 2013 Association of Independent Music Awards, Cherry Red won the Special Catalogue Release award for Scared To Get Happy - a box set that explored indie pop from 1980 to 1989.

-In 2014, Cherry Red artist Dave Brock of Hawkwind won the Lifetime Achievement Award at the inaugural Prog (magazine) Progressive Music Awards 2014.
+In 2014, Cherry Red artist Dave Brock of Hawkwind won the Lifetime Achievement Award at the inaugural Prog Progressive Music Awards.
 They also picked up nominations for Matt Stevens (Breakthrough Artist) and Panic Room (Best Anthem).

 The 2015 Progressive Music Awards saw Genesis founder Tony Banks receive the Prog God award after his solo material catalogue reissue campaign with Cherry Red that year.
 The label also picked up nominations for John Lodge and Tin Spirits in the Best Anthem category, and Bill Nelson and Anthony Phillips in the Storm Thorgerson Grand Design Award category.

-2016 has seen Cherry Red's biggest release of the first quarter of the year, the new studio album from Hawkwind 'The Machine Stops', receive a nomination for Album Of The Year in the Progressive Music Awards 2016, after it enjoyed Cherry Red's highest ever Top 40 chart position at No.29 in the Official UK Charts in April 2016.
+Hawkwind's The Machine Stops, received a nomination for Album Of The Year in the Progressive Music Awards 2016.